The Five Best Acts at Kaya Fest

 Photo by Monica McGivern

-If you’re looking for an unforgettable way to spend your 420 weekend, the Marley Brothers have you covered.
-Damien, Julian, Ziggy, and Ky-Mani Marley will reunite for an epic performance at Kaya Fest hosted by Sway Calloway.
-The reggae/dancehall music gathering spearheaded by Bob Marley’s son, Stephen, is expected to fill Bayfront Park with the smooth sounds of Caribbean music along with a dense cloud of marijuana smoke.
+If you’re looking for an unforgettable way to spend your 4/20 weekend, the Marley brothers have you covered.
+Stephen, Damien, Julian, Ziggy, and Ky-Mani Marley will reunite for an epic performance at the inaugural Kaya Fest, hosted by Sway Calloway.
+The reggae/dancehall music gathering spearheaded by Bob Marley’s son Stephen is expected to fill Bayfront Park with the smooth sounds of Caribbean music, along with a dense cloud of marijuana smoke.

-The Marley Brothers will celebrate the weed-inspired holiday by sharing the Kaya stage with international acts like Wyclef Jean as well as new artists like Bunji Garlin and Bob’s grandsons.
-There are five acts in particular that will make this the best of all their shows.
+The Marley brothers will celebrate the weed-inspired holiday by sharing the stage with international acts such as Wyclef Jean and new artists like Bunji Garlin and Bob's grandsons.
+These five acts in particular will make Kaya a fest to remember:

 1. Cultura Profética

-For the last 20 years, the Puerto Rican reggae band Cultura Profetica has toured the world.
-The group, which consists of at least 12 musicians including founding members Willy Rodríguez, Boris Bilbraut, Eliut González, and Omar Silva, is expected to bring a perfect blend of Spanish-based reggae songs like “La Complicidad” and “Desde Mi Silla” to Bayfront Park as the only Latino performers to hit the Kaya stage.
-Earlier this year, Cultura Profetica released “Musica Sin Tiempo,” which has whet fans' appetites for their latest studio album since their 2010 LP La Dulzura.
-The group isn’t known for frequently collaborating with other artists outside of their genre.
+For the past 20 years, the Puerto Rican reggae band Cultura Profética has toured the world.
+The group, which consists of at least 12 musicians — including founding members Willy Rodríguez, Boris Bilbraut, Eliut González, and Omar Silva — is expected to deliver a perfect blend of Spanish-based reggae songs such as “La Complicidad” and “Desde Mi Silla” as the only Latino act on the Kaya stage.
+Earlier this year, Cultura Profética released “Musica sin Tiempo,” which has whet fans' appetites for the group's latest studio album since the 2010 LP La Dulzura.
+The band isn’t known for frequently collaborating with other artists outside its genre.
 However, with all the talented musicians in the area, who knows what could happen during their set.

 2. Sean Paul

 Suh mi go suh den.
-Sean-a Paul has taken island music to a level no one thought it would ever be in the United States.
-Since he began to push dancehall and soca into the mainstream over a decade ago, the veteran Jamaican rapper’s unique flow and diverse lyrics have made him a hot commodity around the world.
-Not only has his music taken over the pop charts, but his list of collaborators cross through several genres from hip-hop to Latin music.
-Paul’s set could be filled with surprise guests like Tory Lanez or Clean Bandit & Anne Marie.
-Recently, Paul was spotted in South Beach shooting the video for the forthcoming single “Body” with ATL trio Migos.
-If Quavo, Offset, and Takeout join Sean Paul on stage at Kaya, the lit-uation will reach critical mass real quick.
+Sean Paul has taken island music to a level in the United States that no one thought possible.
+Since he began to push dancehall and soca into the mainstream more than a decade ago, the veteran Jamaican rapper’s unique flow and diverse lyrics have made him a hot commodity around the world.
+Not only has his music taken over the pop charts, but also his list of collaborators crosses through several genres, from hip-hop to Latin.
+His Kaya set could be filled with surprise guests, such as Tory Lanez or Clean Bandit and Anne-Marie.
+Recently, Paul was spotted in South Beach shooting the video for the forthcoming single “Body,” with Atlanta trio Migos.
+If Quavo, Offset, and Takeout join Paul onstage at Kaya, the "lit-uation" will quickly reach critical mass.

 3. Inner Circle